 Part of the results were presented at the "8th International Conference on Protection against radon at home and at work, 12-16 September 2016 Prague, Czech Republic", and Third East-European Radon Symposium, 15-19 May 2017, Sofia, Bulgaria, respectively.
 Two ISI publications were published and another one is under review.

 As a derived result of the present project, two international collaboration agreements were established (prof. Dr. D. Pressyanov - University of Sofia, Bulgaria and Dr. Rosaline Mishra - Bhabha Atomic Research Centre, Mubai, India, respectively).

-1. Dolha Monica, Timar-Gabor Alida, Dicu Tiberius, Cosma Constantin (2016) Measurements of terrestrial gamma dose rates and radon concentrations from indoor air and water in Transylvania region, Romanian Reports in Physics, in press.
-Click here
+1. Dolha Monica, Timar-Gabor Alida, Dicu Tiberius, Cosma Constantin (2017) Measurements of terrestrial gamma dose rates and radon concentrations from indoor air and water in Transylvania region, Romanian Reports in Physics 69 Click here

 Title: Assessment of DNA damage related to chronic low-dose ionizing radiation exposure in population from Băița-Ştei area